-The New Zealand Law Society practising certificate renewal round is approaching, with all current practising certificates lapsing on 30 June 2017.
+The practising certificate renewal round is approaching with all current practising certificates lapsing on 30 June 2019.

-You will need to make a “fit and proper” declaration to renew your practising certificate for the 2017-2018 practising year.
-There is a range of matters that you are required to inform the New Zealand Law Society about if they have occurred since issue of your last practising certificate, or if there is any “fit and proper” matter you have not previously disclosed to the Law Society.
+You will need to make a “fit and proper person” declaration to renew your practising certificate for the 2019-2020 practising year.
+There is a range of matters that you are required to inform the Law Society about if they have occurred since issue of your last practising certificate, or if there is any “fit and proper person” matter that you have not previously disclosed to the Law Society.

 The declaration is in three parts.

-The first is an undertaking to comply with the fundamental obligations of lawyers as set out in section 4 of the Lawyers and Conveyancers Act 2006.
+The first is an undertaking to comply with the fundamental obligations of lawyers as set out in section 4 of the Lawyers and Conveyancers Act 2006 (Act).
 In essence you are declaring that you are aware of these and are complying with them.

 Section 4 reads as follows: